Prunus subcoriacea

-Prunus subcoriacea is a species of tree in the family Rosaceae.
-It is native to South America.
+Prunus subcoriacea is a species of tree in the family Rosaceae native to South America.

 Description

-P. subcoriacea is a tree up to 12 m tall, with rounded crown.
-Flowers white or yellowish, arranged in axillary racemes up to 5 cm long.
+P. subcoriacea is a tree up to 12 m tall, with a rounded crown.
+Its flowers are white or yellowish, arranged in axillary racemes up to 5 cm long.

 Distribution and habitat

 P. subcoriacea occurs in Brazil, Uruguay, Argentina and Paraguay in forests and along watercourses up to 1800 m of elevation.